Year 1 Baby Costs: It's More Than You Think

 Baby Clothing

-Your little bundle outgrows clothing in weeks, not years.
+Your little bundle will outgrow clothing in weeks, not years.
 Babies triple their birth weight in the first year, after all.
-For a baby's first-year clothes, plan for five age ranges: newborn, 0-3 months, 3-6 months, 6-9 months and 12 months.
+For a baby's first-year clothes, plan for five age ranges: Newborn, 0-3 months, 3-6 months, 6-9 months and 12 months.

 In addition, clothing is another category of inflation influenced over the past few years.
-However, between August 2023 and August 2024, infant and toddler apparel costs decreased by 2%.
+Between November 2024 and September 2025, prices have mostly held steady.
 Overall, since 2020, prices have increased significantly.

-Clothing you'll need to buy every three months or so as your baby gains inches and pounds includes:
+You'll need to buy clothing every three months or so as your baby gains inches and pounds, including:

 Stretch your clothing budget by buying slightly larger items, cleaning and caring for clothes, asking for hand-me-downs and gently used apparel from friends and family or shopping at consignment stores.